oblaser/oblaser/readme_continued.md

 ## Support
-If you would like to support me, you can do so: [paypal.me/oblaser](https://paypal.me/oblaser) Thank you!
+If you would like to support me, you can do so: [buy me a coffee](https://www.buymeacoffee.com/oblaser).
+Thank you!
-If you don't have paypal: [buy me a coffee](https://www.buymeacoffee.com/oblaser)